The purpose of this page is to provide a simplified view of county government meetings in Los Alamos, NM.

 I mean, wow, you really have to be dedicated to keep track of meetings in Los Alamos.

 So I wrote this Los Alamos Meetings script.
 It provides RSS as well as a simplified web page you can check to find out which meetings have been newly added to the list, and which ones have new agendas.
-If an agenda has changed, it can show a page highlighting the changes.
+If an agenda has changed, it shows you a page highlighting the changes.
+That doesn't happen often but it's important to know when it does.

 This project is free open source software: losalamosmtgs.py on GitHub.